 You may be told by your dentist that you need dental deep cleaning.
-It does have some disadvantages, including losing a filling or suffering permanent damage to the gums.
+It does have some disadvantages of teeth cleaning, including losing a filling or suffering permanent damage to the gums.
 If the cleaning isn’t complete, you could also develop an abscess in your gums.